 How long does an EPC last?

-You can breathe a sigh of relief now.
-EPCs have to be renewed every 10 years, meaning you’re set for a decade.
+EPCs are valid for 10 years before it needs to be renewed, so you can breathe a sigh of relief.
+You’re set for a decade.
 Plus, if you’ve purchased a property that has its own EPC, you won’t need to re-validate it, unless it’s been 10 years since the last assessment.
 You can check whether a property has a certificate easily online.
 Like property tools, where you just need to enter the postcode and locate your property’s address.
-It even tells you when you need to get it renewed, which is a nice added bonus.
+It even tells you how long is an EPC valid for, which is a nice added bonus.

 How to improve EPC rating